HRT, the Pill and cancer risk

 However, once HRT is stopped, the risk appears to rapidly reduce and may return to pre-HRT levels.

 Research to date suggests all types of hormonal contraception, including the combination (oestrogen and progesterone containing) pill, the progesterone-only pill (known as the mini-pill) and the contraceptive patch (which contains oestrogen and progesterone), increase the risk of breast cancer compared with women who do not use these forms of contraception.
 But more research is needed to confirm this, especially the link between the progesterone-only pill and breast cancer, where the evidence is less clear.

-With the combination pill (the evidence is less clear for the progesterone-only mini-pill), the risk slightly increases when taking the pill, but slowly returns to normal after you stop.
+There is also some research suggesting a link between long-term use of combined (oestrogen and progestogen) contraception, such as the combination pill and patch, and a small increased risk of developing cervical cancer.
+With the combination pill (the evidence is less clear for the progesterone-only mini-pill), the risk of cervical cancer slightly increases when taking the pill, but slowly returns to normal after you stop.
 For both breast and cervical cancer, evidence shows that 10 years after you stop taking the combination pill, your risk will be the same as if it had never been taken.
 This has also been shown for breast cancer risk on women who took the progesterone-only pill.

 Evidence shows that the pill offers some protection against some cancers, including reducing the risk of developing ovarian (risk continues to decrease the longer the pill is taken for), womb (for at least 15 years after you stop taking the pill), liver and bowel cancers.
 This may also be the case for the contraceptive patch.
 More research is needed to confirm these links.